fiware-cybercaptor/cybercaptor-server/README.md

 The full list of API calls and specifications is stored in [apiary.apib](apiary.apib) and can be visualized on [Apiary.io](http://docs.cybercaptor.apiary.io/#) using the [Apiary Blueprint format](https://apiblueprint.org/).

+For more details, please refer to [User & Programmers manual](./doc/UserAndProgrammersManual.md#user-guide).

 ## Developers

+If you want to participate to the development of CyberCAPTOR-Server, all contributions are welcome.

 ### Javadoc